 If you use social media, you’ve probably seen some privacy policies that include ways to keep your data safer.
 The problem is these can be confusing at times, and the policies aren’t always clear regarding what is kept private and what is shared with third parties.

 These unclear policies may lead to identity theft because you might not know what data is private and what’s being shared.
-Hackers can use your pictures and other information to make fake profiles to scam others out of money.
+For example, hackers can use your pictures and other information to make fake profiles to scam others out of money.
+But more than that, social media companies can collect and share a scary amount of data, including your location.

 Data privacy laws and regulations